ordina-jworks/ordina-jworks.github.io/_posts/2018-11-20-mongodb-europe-018.md

 > Write less code and build apps faster!

 Stitch is the 'Serverless platform from MongoDB', and it comes with a free tier to play around!
-Stitch provides a very easy way to implement new functionality without having to write lots of code in a separate backend application.
+It provides a very easy way to create an application without having to write lots of code in a separate backend.
 The functionalities of Stitch are provided through an SDK.
 Currently there are SDK's for JavaScript, React Native, IOS and Android.
 There is even an Electric Imp Library for IoT devices.